 The Slicer

 From the secondary hopper the olives travel up another (covered) ladder into the slicer.
-This machine cuts the olives into small pieces before they are moved into the crusher in order to making crushing easier.
+This machine cuts them into small pieces before they are moved into the crusher in order to making crushing easier.

 The Centrifuge (AKA Extractor or Press)